A Week in Tongariro: Walking Through Volcanoes, Emerald Lakes, and Middle-Earth

 Day 1 — Arriving in National Park Village

-The train pulled into National Park Village at 4:47 PM.
-I'd taken the Northern Explorer from Wellington — six hours of farmland, river gorges, and a slow reveal of the three volcanoes that dominate the central plateau: Ruapehu, Ngauruhoe, and Tongariro.
+The Northern Explorer pulls into National Park Village at 4:47 PM — six hours out of Wellington, through farmland, river gorges, and a slow reveal of the three volcanoes that dominate the central plateau: Ruapehu, Ngauruhoe, and Tongariro.

 National Park Village is not a tourist town.
-It's a collection of lodges, a petrol station, a general store, and a pub — all clustered around a train station that feels like a movie set.
+It's a cluster of lodges, a petrol station, a general store, and a pub — all gathered around a train station that feels like a movie set.
 Population: about a thousand, give or take whoever's passing through.

-I checked into the Adventure Lodge & Motel (NZD 90/night for a private room, ~$55 USD).
-Basic but clean, with a communal kitchen and a fireplace that became very relevant by Day 3.
-The lodge owner, Dave, handed me a laminated sheet with the next morning's weather forecast.
-"Check the volcanic alert level too," he said casually, like that's a thing you just do.
+Base yourself at the Adventure Lodge & Motel (NZD 90/night for a private room, ~$55 USD).
+Basic but clean, with a communal kitchen and a fireplace that becomes very relevant by Day 3.
+The lodge owner, Dave, will hand you a laminated sheet with the next morning's weather forecast.
+"Check the volcanic alert level too," he says casually, like that's a thing you just do.
 In Tongariro, it is.

-Dinner was a lamb burger and a Tui at the Station Cafe.
-NZD 24 (~$15).
+Dinner is a lamb burger and a Tui at the Station Cafe — NZD 24 (~$15).
 The cafe has exactly one vegetarian option, and it's a grilled cheese.

 Day 2 — The Tongariro Alpine Crossing